-I would love to attend a farrowing specific class or one that focuses on pigs diet and how to supplement professional and the control of the
+I would love to attend a farrowing specific class or one that focuses on pigs diet and how to supplement professional prof

 Provide brief background summary which outlines the initial purpose of the project.
 Please include the specific need that was addressed.